r0zetta/graph_simulations/README.md

 Additional node description parameters can be added to a graph using the _set_node_desc()_ function.
 This function takes three arguments:
 - name - a string used to name the column
-- vtype - a string representing the data type of values assigned (e.g. integer, float, etc.)
+- vtype - a string representing the data type of values assigned (e.g. integer, float, string, etc.)
 - values - a dict containing nodeid, value for all nodes in the graph

 Here's an example that shows how community modularity values can be set: